hl0228057-cmd/Basic-Linear-Regression-Using-Cpp/README.md

 Description:
 Made this in a little over an hour, it's a simple linear regression model implemented entirely from scratch in C++ without using any machine learning libraries.
 I mainly did this to understand how machine learning worked, including prediction, error calculation, optimization, and parameter updates.

-Features:
--Mean Squared Error (MSE) loss
--Gradient-style parameter updates
--Learning rate
--Learning rate decay
--Early stopping
--Dynamic user input training data
+Features: Mean Squared Error (MSE) loss, gradient descent, learning rate, learning rate decay, early stopping, and user input training data

 How it works:
 The model begins with weights and bias initalized as 0 and then does a baseline to determine whether to increase or decrease weights or bias.
 Then, it enters the training loop, which repeatedly: makes predictions, calculates prediction error, computes total loss using mean squared error, and then adjusts weights and bias to reduce error.